oliverservin/hey-world/drafts/landing-prompt.md

 It's astonishing that language models can assist us with this work.
 I would have needed to invest a significant amount of time in market research or hire a professional landing page copywriter.

 Using language models as a tool, just like I do to help write code, for areas outside my expertise has really helped me cover my knowledge gaps in those areas, and it might help you too.

+**Next steps:** Test your landing page with real users, iterate based on feedback, and keep learning.
+For more, see [Copyhackers](https://copyhackers.com/) and the [Stripe Atlas guide](https://stripe.com/guides/atlas/landing-page-copy).